Become a Social Worker: Education and Licensure Requirements

 Salary

-Consider the average salary for social workers in your specialty and compare it to the costs of living in cities and states where you want to live.
+Consider the average salary for social workers in your specialty and compare it to the cost of living in cities and states where you want to live.
 This will help you understand the purchasing power and standard of living you could have as a social worker.
 Use these calculations to narrow down the specialties and work settings that interest you most.

 Scope of Practice

 Deciding how much independence and responsibility you want in your scope of practice helps you choose between becoming an LMSW or an LCSW.
-LMSWs practice direct, or generalist, social work and connect people to the resources they need.
-Clinical social workers practice clinical social work and direct social work.
-They provide psychotherapy, assessing and diagnosing mental health and substance misuse conditions.
+LMSWs can only independently practice direct or generalist social work and connect people to resources.
+They may provide clinical social work but must do it under the supervision of an LCSW.

 Career Path and Specialization

-Frequently Asked Questions about Becoming a Social Worker
+Frequently Asked Questions About Becoming a Social Worker